From Euler to AI: Unifying Formulas for Mathematical Constants: Algorithms

-2. Compute the convergence rates of each of the recurrences using \cref{def:convergent_ratio} at $n=2000$.
+1. If unknown, compute the convergence rates of each of the recurrences using \cref{def:convergence_rate} at $n=2000$.
 If the convergence rate is less than $5\cdot10^{-2}$, set it to 0.

-3. Compute the ratio of the convergence rates of the recurrences, when defined, as $R=\frac{|r_A|}{|r_B|}$.
+2. Compute the ratio of the convergence rates of the recurrences, when defined, as $R=\frac{|r_A|}{|r_B|}$.
 Assume this number can be approximated as a rational with low-enough denominator to good degree.
 Set $R=0$ if either of the convergence rates is $0$ (this is normally the case when $\delta = -1$, such PCFs converge polynomially).

-4. Fold recurrence $A$ by $r_B$ and recurrence B by $r_A$ if $R \neq 0$.
-If $R=0$, all combinations of folding either of the recurrences by 2 are passed to the next phase for a total of 4 options: don't fold either, fold one of them (two options), or fold both.
+3. Fold recurrence $A$ by $r_B$ and recurrence B by $r_A$ if $R \neq 0$.
+If $R=0$, all combinations of folding the recurrences by up to 2 are passed to the next phase for a total of 3 options: fold neither or (one option) or fold one of them by 2 (two options).
 This is because the convergence rate does not contain fold information for PCFs with slow convergence.

-5. Apply the coboundary solving algorithm \cref{appendix-algs-coboundary-algorithm} between the recurrences.
+4. Apply the coboundary solving algorithm \cref{appendix-algs-coboundary-algorithm} between the recurrences.
 If a coboundary transform is successfully found, output fold transforms from 4 and the coboundary transform.